-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) Policy DC1 Design Considerations Amend policy wording as follows: All development shall be well designed and reinforce local distinctiveness by positively contributing to and complementing the special character and heritage of the area in line with the Council's Design Guide SPD.
-In particular, new development should: be of a high quality and add value to the local area, incorporating creativity, detailing and materials appropriate to the character of the area; be designed to respect the site and its surroundings and promote a positive sense of place and identity through its scale, height, density, layout, siting, landscaping, character and appearance; create, where appropriate, attractive, active, functional, accessible and safe public and private environments which incorporate public spaces, green infrastructure including making provision for networks of multi-functional new and existing green space (both public and private), landscaping, public art, 'designing out crime' initiatives and the principles of Active Design; incorporate sustainable construction techniques and design concepts for buildings and their layouts to reduce the impact of the development; protect the amenity of the area, including creation of healthy active environments and residential amenity, in terms of satisfactory daylight, overbearing development visual impact, sunlight, outlook, privacy, soft landscaping as well as noise, odour and light pollution; promote the maintenance, enhancement, restoration and re-creation of biodiversity and geological heritage, where appropriate; 7. provide for safe and satisfactory access and make a contribution to meeting the parking
+Main Mod No. Pag e Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) Reason Design Considerations Amend policy wording as follows: All development shall be well designed and reinforce local distinctiveness by positively contributing to and complementing the special character and heritage of the area in line with the Council's Design Guide SPD.
+In particular, new development should: be of a high quality and add value to the local area, incorporating creativity, detailing and materials appropriate to the character of the area; be designed to respect the site and its surroundings and promote a positive sense of place and identity through its scale, height, density, layout, siting, landscaping, character and appearance; create, where appropriate, attractive, active, functional, accessible and safe public and private environments which incorporate public spaces, green infrastructure including making provision for networks of multi- functional new and existing green space (both public and private), landscaping, public art, 'designing out crime' initiatives and the principles of Active Design; incorporate sustainable construction techniques and design concepts for buildings and their layouts to reduce the impact of the development; protect the amenity of the area, including creation of healthy active environments and residential amenity, in terms of satisfactory daylight, overbearing development visual impact, sunlight, outlook, privacy, soft landscaping as well as noise, odour and light pollution; Use of a more neutral term in response to the 6. promote the maintenance, enhancement, restoration and re-creation of biodiversity and geological heritage, where appropriate;7. provide for safe and satisfactory access and make a contribution to Inspector's preliminary